mia-platform/documentation/docs/development_suite/api-console/api-design/crud_advanced.md

 ## CRUD API Documentation

+After the [deploy](../../deploy/deploy), you will find your CRUDs API Documentation available on the [API Portal](../../api-portal/api-documentations).

-To learn how to use API exposed by CRUD services see [CRUD API Documentation](../../../runtime_suite/crud-service/how-it-works.md).
+To take in deeper how to use API exposed by the CRUD Service check out the [CRUD Endpoints Documentation](../../../runtime_suite/crud-service/overview_and_usage#crud-endpoints).